holtskinner/holtskinner/README.md

 _May 2016 - May 2017_

-* Implemented a front-end interface for displaying the NEDOCS scores of an ER.
+  - Implemented a front-end interface for displaying the NEDOCS score of an ER.
-* Currently deployed at University of Missouri Hospital.
+    - Deployed in the University of Missouri Hospital in October 2016.
-* Utilized D3.js, jQuery, jQPlot, JavaScript, HTML and CSS.
+  - Designed and implemented a data analytics application to track use cases and errors for client-facing applications.
+    - Currently used by Tiger Institute Managers and Developers.
+  - Created target cases for voice recognition algorithms.

 **Course Instructor**